“Vote as if your life depends on it, because it does.”

 You will need your photo ID and a proof of residence document with you when you register.
 You can register online 20 or more days before the election in which you wish to vote at myvote.wi.gov.
 If there are fewer than 20 days before the next election in which you wish to vote, register at your local clerk’s office.
 You can also register to vote at the polls on election day.
 We recommend registering before election day because it is often crowded and the whole experience will take longer.
 If you do decide to register on election day, you will need both your proof of residence document and your photo ID.

 Proof of residence is a document that contains your name and address, proving where you live.
-It can be a valid, unexpired driver's license, a Wisconsin ID, a document issued by a unit of government such as correspondence or a notice from a government agency, a utility bill (good up to 90 days after issuance), or a bank statement (but not a credit card statement).
-Don't have one of these?
-People who experience homelessness can submit a letter from a public or private social service agency identifying them and describing their residence for voting purposes.
+It can be a valid, unexpired driver’s license, a Wisconsin ID, a document issued by a unit of government such as your birth certificate or passport, a utility bill (good up to 90 days after issuance), or a bank statement (but not a credit card statement).
+Don’t have one of these?
+People who experience homelessness can submit documentation saying they are homeless but reside in Wisconsin.
 Not sure if your documentation qualifies?
-Contact the Wisconsin Elections Commission and ask.
+Contact the Wisconsin elections commission and ask.
 They will be happy to answer your questions.

 You can absentee vote two different ways.
 You can request to have a ballot sent to you, or you can vote early at your clerk’s office.
 Voting absentee at the clerk’s office works well if you have reliable transportation on a day other than election day.